GP2code/CNV-Finder/README.md

-# CNV-Finder: Keras Model Version (Simplified Repo for Quicker Git Clone)
+# CNV-Finder: Keras Model Version

 ## Differences from the 'main' Branch Version
 1. _Keras Model Support Only_

-This branch includes the code used for manuscript preparation with the original Keras models.
-We also removed the `example_data` folder to allow for quick Git cloning, as done in the Dockerfile.
+This branch includes the code used for preprint/manuscript preparation with the original CNV-Finder modules and Keras models developed in Python 3.9.16.

+2. _Simplified Repo_

+All explanations walking through CNV-Finder, its app-related features, and using its respective example data and NBA metadata hosted on Hugging Face can be found on the `main branch`!

 ## Overview
 CNV-Finder is a novel pipeline integrating a Long Short-Term Memory network on SNP array data to expedite large-scale identification of CNVs within predefined genomic regions.
 Manuscript coming soon!